The White Rabbit (TV series): Production

 This detail is omitted in More's memoirs.
 According to those, he read a copy of the book while in Jamaica making Dark of the Sun.
 He took it to David Attenborough, head of features at the BBC, and suggested it would make an ideal four-part series.
-Film rights were held by American producer Hal Chester, but the BBC were able to make it provided they never repeated the program or sold it elsewhere.
+Film rights were held by American producer Hal Chester, but the BBC were able to make it provided they never repeated the programme or sold it elsewhere.
 The BBC was willing to do this because More had been in the very successful series The Forsyte Saga.

 According to newspaper reports, the BBC announced it was going to film the book with More in September 1966.
 More called it "a realisation of a dream...
 I thought the chance had gone forever."